 1) Make your own scrapbook of ideas.
-You should start by cutting out photos from books and magazines, printing images from the web or from Kitchen Designs by Ken Kelly’s main website, and creating your own little scrapbook of things that you like.
+You should start by cutting out photos from books and magazines, printing images from the web or from our website and blog and creating your own little scrapbook of things that you like.
 It’s VERY IMPORTANT that you use a post it note on the photo and write the reason you pulled that particular photo.
 Write what you like about the picture at the time you pull the picture because it has been our experience that once clients have a library of 20 or 30 of these, they often tell us they have no idea why they liked that photo.
 Sometimes it might be the light fixture, sometimes it might be the hood, or perhaps you had a question about the backsplash tile you liked.
 It may not have been the overall kitchen, it may not have been the cabinets, but there was something about it that you found particularly appealing at the time you pulled it out.
 Therefore, it is very important that you capture that reason on a post it note attached to the photo.

 2) Write up a wish list.
 Your wish list should include specific things that you’re trying to add or change about your existing kitchen.
 Analyze what you like and don’t like about your present space.
 Make a list and leave it in the room for a couple of weeks.
 Are appliances outdated?
 Is the space unattractive?
 Is it inefficient?
 Do you need more counter space?
 Do you want more storage?
 Write it all down.
 Do you like the lighting?
 Do you want to keep the garden view?
 Write that down too.